 She's not the villain, but Prudy Perkins suffers through one of these in the western spoof Support Your Local Sheriff; she ends up dripping wet, in her long underwear, in a tree, while the hunky new sheriff hears from a neighbor about the time at the town picnic that Prudy got her hair caught in the crank on the ice-cream maker.
 But because she's not the villain, and it's not her plans that come crumbling around her (well, except for the sheriff liking her, which happens in the end anyway), it's not this trope, just slapstick comedy.

 A really drawn-out one occurs in the Adam Sandler comedy Billy Madison.
 Eric, the Corrupt Corporate Executive who has plotted to usurp ownership of the Madison hotel chain from Billy, begins to suffer a Conga during the "Academic Decathlon" with Billy.
-He burns a pie in the bake-off competition, much to Billy's amusement.
+He burns a pie in the bake-off competition, and the fire quickly spreads much to Billy's amusement.
 Then, after defeating Billy in a foot race, he is angrily shoved over a bench - and his skimpy gym shorts fly up to reveal his genitalia to all the onlookers.
 Finally, during the last round of the competition, after being asked an ironic question by the moderator about "Business Ethics", Eric stammers nervously (as Billy's fans in the auditorium loudly boo him) before suffering a Villainous Breakdown in which he pulls a gun and screams: "THAT QUESTION WAS UNFAIR!
 I DEMAND A NEW QUESTION!"
 The school principal (who moonlights as a professional wrestler) then storms the stage in his "lucha libre" costume and elbow-drops Eric - but the villain recovers quickly.
 Laughing maniacally, he tries to shoot Billy's girlfriend just to show what he's become, but is foiled spectacularly when he is shot in the butt by a lipsticked serial killer.
 (Don't even ask.)
 The movie's conclusion shows him bitterly watching Billy's graduation ceremony while wearing bandages, crutches, and a pelvic cast (though it could be argued that his is partly a case of Karma Houdini, since it's never implied that he will be jailed for his criminal deeds).

 Sandler again in Big Daddy (Adam Sandler really loves to put this trope into his movies), this time with a woman as the victim.
 Snooty New York City career woman Vanessa (who is really more of a Haughty than a villain) decides that Sonny Koufax (Sandler) would make an irresponsible husband (and she's somewhat justified in thinking so, at least at first) and tells him that she's going away for a while to visit her mother; in reality, she leaves him forever for Sid, a widowed grandfather who supposedly has a "five-year plan."
 About a year and half later, all his friends take Sonny (now an ambitious lawyer) to a Hooter's restaurant in Staten Island for his birthday....and he is shocked to find Vanessa working there as a waitress!
 Vanessa freezes in terror as all her former friends ogle her in her skimpy "owl" tank top and orange short-shorts.
 "What happened to Sid's five-year plan?" asks Sonny.
 That's when Sid himself looks over at the gang from his place at the grill (where he is working as a short-order cook) and waves to them with a ridiculously stupid grin on his face; Sonny and his friends grin and wave back.
 Sonny's former foster son, Julian, points to Sid and asks: "Isn't that the guy with the old balls?" - which causes everybody to laugh.
 Vanessa finally can't stand it anymore, and runs away.